-Note: It’s important to know that target market and demographics are not interchangeable terms.
+It’s important to know that target market and demographics are not interchangeable terms.

 Demographics are the subset of values that assist you with segmenting your target market for a more concise targeting, think: age, gender, ethnicity, religion, etc.

 The linchpin of an eCommerce business is finding the right source for your products.
-Customers always take the end product as the overall representation for your brand’s image, so picking a reputable supplier or manufacturer can make or break your business.
+Customers always take the end product as the overall representation of your brand’s image, so picking a reputable supplier or manufacturer can make or break your business.
 Below are some tried-and-true ways to source your products:

 If you base your business around a niche prospects base, i.e. people with esoteric hobbies, it might be a good idea to take the production in-house.